China facing un-anticipated situation for its misadventure: CDS

 On Pakistan, General Rawat said that the unabated proxy war in Jammu and Kashmir accompanied with vicious anti-India rhetoric have taken ties with the neighbouring nation to a new low.

 The surgical and Balakot strikes were a strong message to Pakistan that it no longer enjoys impunity of pushing terrorists into India under the nuclear bogey, the CDS also said.
+The new Indian template to deal with terror has injected uncertainty in Pakistan General Rawat also said.